MoriNaku/Unity-RPG-Data-Tools/README.md

 ### 7-15-2026
 * Restructured Core folder to be more organized
-* Added an Example folder for empty data sets for user customization
+* Added a Core/Examples folder containing template Data, Module, and View classes for creating custom extensions.